 Business consulting involves advisory and implementation services related to management issues.
 It often includes defining an organization's strategy and goals and designing and implementing the structures and processes that help the organization reach its goals.
 Business consulting includes three main areas: strategy consulting, operational improvement consulting, and change and organization consulting.
-This particular document focuses on "digital enterprise strategy" consulting defined as:
+The market is primarily served by four firm types: